Confidentiality, Ethics, Document Control, and Current Information

 - Confidential information must be protected while still allowing necessary hazard communication and corrective action.

-- Ethical practice requires accurate records, honest reporting, and refusal to falsify training, inspections, or incident facts.
+- Ethical practice requires accurate records, honest reporting, and refusal to falsify training, inspections, or incident facts under pressure.

-- Document control keeps procedures, forms, permits, and records current, retrievable, and protected from improper changes.
+- Document control keeps procedures, forms, permits, and records current, retrievable, version-controlled, and protected from improper changes.

-- CHSTs must access current information from reliable sources instead of relying only on outdated memory or obsolete documents.
+- CHSTs access current information from reliable sources rather than relying on outdated memory or superseded documents.

 Confidentiality, Ethics, Document Control, and Current Information